 BHF Centre of Research Excellence

 In 2008 the University of Oxford received an £8.4m award from the British Heart Foundation (BHF) to establish a Centre of Research Excellence (CRE) to enable further research into cardiovascular disease, which is the UK's biggest killer.
+A further £6m award was received in 2014.
 The Centre Director is Prof Hugh Watkins.

-Research themes include cardiac developmental biology, epidemiology & clinical trials, cardiac imaging, human genetics, cardiovascular electrophysiology & signalling, cardiovascular pharmacology & medicinal chemistry, vascular biology and myocardial biology & disease.
+Research themes include cardiac developmental biology, epidemiology & clinical trials, cardiac imaging, human genetics, cardiovascular cellular signalling, cardiovascular pharmacology, target discovery, vascular biology and myocardial biology & disease.

 The ultimate goal of the BHF CRE in Oxford is to help prevent cardiovascular disease and to find targets for new treatments or cures.

 The BHF Centre for Research Excellence in Oxford is a great opportunity for us to strengthen and extend our existing collaborations - finding new solutions to old problems and improving the prevention and treatment of heart disease.

 Talented and motivated undergraduates can carry out an 8-12 week research project in cardiovascular science this coming summer.
 Students receive a stipend of £180 per week.
 The closing date for receipt of applications is 28 March 2014.
 Click here for further details.